fjaxyu/primary-react-components/README.md

     onChange: (string, InputCheckboxProps, {value, event, props}) => void,
     //The value of the input
     value?: boolean,
-    //The placeholder for the element
-    placeholder?: string,
     //disables the input and prevents the user from entering any information disabled?: boolean,
     //Adds some error stylings to the input hasError?: boolean,
-    //center the text inside the input
-    textCenter?: boolean,
     focus?: boolean,
     innerRef?: any
 };